MrDaPoyo/MrDaPoyo/README.md

 <h1 align="center">Hi 👋, I’m @MrDaPoyo, and this is my presentation;</h1>
-<p>- 👀 I’m interested in: learning, learning lots of stuff.
-Going from web development to AI, I'm autodidact and I am always willing to help!</p>
+<p>- 👀 Hi there!
+I am @MrDaPoyo, I am a self-learner student passionate about learning, aiming to become a full-stack developer.
+Going from web development to AI, I'm always willing to help!</p>
 <p>- 🌱 I’m currently learning: Web development, Neural networks, Python, Lua...</p>
 <p>- 💞️ I’m looking to collaborate on: Virtually everything I can!</p>
 <p>- 📫 How to reach me: </p>